Eliastik/page-shadow/ROADMAP.md

 #### Known issues/bugs

 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list?
+* [ ] (Medium) Some images are ignored by the dark image detection due to CORS restriction

 #### Ideas